Student Awards and Honors

 The award recipient is chosen annually by the Education Committee, and receives a $1,000 cash prize at the School’s annual Commencement ceremony.
 The awardee’s name is engraved on the Glantz Award tray that is on permanent display at the school.

-Community Health Sciences “Rising Star” Award
+Community Health Sciences “Rising Star” Award (Two give out annually)

 The Fendall Award for Excellence in Public Health Writing